Busy drivers cause 3 traffic accidents in Abu Dhabi

 The Traffic and Patrols Directorate of Abu Dhabi Police annually records thousands of violations of drivers due to being distracted from the road while driving a vehicle, which is classified as dangerous violations, as it leads to deaths and severe injuries on the roads, according to statistics and analytical studies of accidents and traffic violations.

-She emphasized the importance of focusing on driving, and monitoring the road to avoid the vehicle drifting, explaining that preoccupation with other than the road leads to sudden deviation due to the use of the phone to surf the Internet and social networking sites or make a call, or take pictures and the driver turns to talk to his companions, and other distractions and behaviors that may lead to consequences.
-It is serious and its danger lies in causing traffic accidents as a result of not paying attention to the road while driving.
+She emphasized the importance of focusing on driving, and monitoring the road to avoid vehicle drift, explaining that preoccupation with other than the road leads to sudden deviation due to the use of the phone to surf the Internet and social networking sites or make a call, or take pictures and turn the driver to talk to his companions, and other distractions and behaviors that may lead to Serious consequences and their seriousness lies in causing traffic accidents as a result of not paying attention to the road while driving.

 Follow our latest local and sports news and the latest political and economic developments via Google news